anras5/SpotifyArtistDashboard/README.md

 ## Features

-You can choose your favorite artist and information about them is going to be displayed on the page.
+You can choose your favorite artist and the information about them is going to be displayed on the page.

 ## Built with